michaellavelle2025/psychopathic-strategies/README.md

 ## 3: Impersonates and usurps their targets

-## 4: Appears to be their target's friend
+## 4: Appears to be their target's friend, while undermining them at the same time

 ## 5: Isolates their targets